How To Wholesale Real Estate In California: Step-By-Step (2024)

 Do You Need A License To Wholesale In California?

+Everyone here is probably asking the same question: Do you need a real estate license to wholesale in California?
+No, California does not require wholesalers to become licensed.
 That’s because wholesalers do not sell real estate.
-They only sell a purchase contract to a buyer who enforces the contract so the property seller transfers the title to the new buyer.
+They only sell a purchase contract to a buyer who enforces the contract, so the property seller transfers the title to the new buyer.

-If you are licensed to sell real properties in California (as a broker or an agent) you are required to disclose that to your sellers when you make an offer and enter into a contract.
+If you are licensed to sell real properties in California (as a broker or an agent), you are required to disclose that to your sellers when you make an offer and enter into a contract.
 The Section 10139 penalties will apply to a broker or agent who fails to disclose.

 Also, licensed agents and brokers may get sued by the sellers for failing to disclose their license status.
 This could lead to civil penalties and large damage awards too.